beathriz/case_amaris/README.md

     b.
 Silver Layer: Data is transformed into a columnar format like Parquet or Delta and partitioned by brewery location.
     c.
 Gold Layer: Processed data in an aggregated view with the number of breweries by type and location, in .parquet format

- 6. Monitoring/Alerting: Dag de alerta para e-mail Configuração do SMTP: O Airflow utiliza o protocolo SMTP para enviar e-mails.
-  Defini o servidor SMTP e as credenciais no arquivo airflow.cfg (conforme imagem)

-  Opções para rquitetura mais complexa:
+  6. Monitoring/Alert: Email alert day
+  SMTP Configuration: Airflow uses the SMTP protocol to send emails.
+  Define the SMTP server and credentials in the airflow.cfg file (as shown in the image)

+  Options for more complex architecture:
-  - Callbacks Customizados
+  - Customized callbacks
-  - Serviços de monitoramento: Datadog, Prometheus, ou Grafana
+  - Monitoring services: Datadog, Prometheus, or Grafana

   7. Repository: https://github.com/beathriz/case_amaris

-  8. Cloud Services: MinIO - conectado no Docker
+  8. Cloud Services: MinIO - Connected in Docker